DevManu-de/probarlib/examples/ComplexProgressBar/README.md

 > is the character between the head and the right bar border
 >
 > 8. Argument
-> is the right bar border
+> is the right progress bar border
 >
 > 9. Argument
 > is ETA.
-1 means calculate ETA.
-0 means dont calculate ETA.
+1 means show ETA.
+0 means dont show ETA.
 >
 > 10. Argument
 > is the space between text and the percentage